aniru-dh21/AuthSignal-MagicLink/README.md

 - After clicking the magic link, the user is authenticated and redirected the the home page, where they receive a welcome message displaying their email addresss.
 The page also included a logout button.

 ### Login Flow

+- The user logs out and returns to the login page.

+- Here, the user enters their registered username and clicks the Login button.

+- Upon clicking Login, the front end triggers a POST API call to /api/login, passing the username in the request body.

+- The backend again communicates with Authsignal for user authentication, prompting the setup of Magic Link authentication.

+- The user is directed to a page to enter their email address.

+- Authsignal sends a magic link to the provided email address.

+- After clicking the magic link, the user is authenticated and redirected to the home page, greeted with a welcome message displaying their email address.

+This flow ensures users can sign up using a chosen username, and set up Magic Link authetication via email for both signup and login.